Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 Sky News did as well, I remember.

-Because if there's a story about a Muslim guy and it's bad, well, it must be an attack on a mosque.
+Well, the Sky News actually kept on calling it an attack on a mosque because if there's a story about a Muslim guy and it's bad, well, it must be an attack on a mosque.

 Yeah, I remember that.

-I remember he's white, right?
+No, he's white, right?

-Shammuz Shabana Mahmoud.
+Shabana Mahmoud.

-And then it emerges that his name is literally Jihad.
+Then, and then it emerges that his name is literally Jihad.

 The police that says that that's definitely not a holy war.

-Definitely definitely no violence involved.
+Definitely no violence involved.

-When I ran it through the Google Translate, it came out as holy war from Syria.
+When I ran it through the Google Translate, it came out as Holy War from Syria.

 Oh, that's different then, isn't it?